sparklypig/sparklypig/README.md

-I'm Sterling, a software engineer in my last year of my degree.
+I'm Sterling, a software engineer with a degree in computer science.
 I like building microcontroller projects, learning new (programming) languages, and music!